EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/container-app.md

     Your job, and so your container. will run for a maximum of 6 hours.

+!!!
+Warning

+    Any running jobs, and containers, will be killed during the monthly TRE maintenance period.

 ---

 ## Sharing files between the back-end and the container